gbdk-2020/gbdk-2020/docs/pages/08_faq.md

     - The two main options are:
       - Use @ref set_bkg_based_tiles(), @ref set_bkg_based_submap(), @ref set_win_based_tiles(), @ref set_win_based_submap() and provide a tile origin offset.
       - Use @ref utility_png2asset with `-tile_origin` to create a map with the tile index offsets built in.

+  - Is it normal for sprites to disappear when they reach the left border of the screen?
+(NES/SMS/MSX)
+    - You can hide the leftmost column using @ref HIDE_LEFT_COLUMN to work around this.
+    - The behavior is due to NES/SMS/MSX having 8-bit Sprite x coordinates while the screen width is also 256 pixels.
+GB/GG don't have this problem since their screen is smaller and the x-coordinates are larger than the visible screen.
       <!-- -->

 # ROM Header Settings